 The BNC shall consists of a minimum of five (5) members.
-At least four (4) is non-executive directors.
+At least four (4) are non-executive directors.
 The committee is chaired by either the chairman of the board or an independent non-executive director.
-The Bank is currently in search of suitable candidates to join the BNC.

 In order to avoid conflict of interest, a member of the committee shall abstain from participating in discussions and decisions on matters involving him.